srilalithaveerubhotla/Basics-of-probability-and-statistics-part-I/README.md

 # Basics-of-probability-and-statistics

+# Statistical thinking will one day be as necessary for efficient citizenship as the ability to read and write- H.G Wells

 A Useful high level information glossary to kick start as Data scientist As a part of my journey towards learning the subject from roots this is one of the practises that I scripted for myself on high level.